 How can I keep my account secure?

-- Do not click any links or download any attachments from unverified sources.
+- Check the sender: Don't click any links or download any attachments unless you know and trust the source.

 Airbnb will never ask you to pay elsewhere—and we ask that you keep all payment and communication on the Airbnb platform.
 Don't share your email address before a booking is accepted or transfer funds outside the Airbnb system, and always carefully examine emails claiming to be from Airbnb.
 We’ll never ask you to exchange money outside of Airbnb or send us your password information over email.

 If you encounter a suspicious profile, listing, or message thread, flag it for review.
 If someone emails you asking you to pay or accept payment off-site, let us know right away.